 80485a8: c3 ret

 In the example above, we changed the jump instruction at memory address “0x8048589” to always jump to the “secret_function” by replacing the “jne” opcode with a “jmp” opcode.
-Now, the program will always call the “secret_function” regardless of the user’s input.
+The program will always call the “secret_function” regardless of the user’s input.

 Dynamic Analysis

-Dynamic analysis is the process of analyzing a program while it is running to understand its behavior, identify vulnerabilities, and test its defenses.
+Dynamic analysis is analyzing a program while running to understand its behavior, identify vulnerabilities, and test its defenses.
 Dynamic analysis can be done using different tools, such as debuggers, profilers, and fuzzer frameworks.
-Dynamic analysis is useful in reverse engineering because it provides real-time feedback on the program’s behavior, which can help pen testers to identify vulnerabilities that are hard to find using static analysis.
+Dynamic analysis is helpful in reverse engineering because it provides real-time feedback on the program’s behavior, which can help pen testers identify vulnerabilities that are hard to find using static analysis.

 Here’s an example of using dynamic analysis to identify a buffer overflow vulnerability in a simple C program: